alexmrqt/micropython-adafruit-ssd1306/README.rst

 MicroPython driver for SSD1306 OLED displays.
 =============================================

-This driver is based on the SSD1306 driver in the MicroPython source but differs by supporting hardware I2C interfaces (like on the SAMD21 MicroPython port).
+This driver is based on the SSD1306 driver with hardware I2C interfaces support provided by Adafruit, with support for breakout boards which needs the RESET pin to be driven (such as Sparkfun micro OLED breakouts).
 This version also features three gauges symbol:

 #.
 Battery.